axonivy-market/openai-connector/README.md

 > [!CAUTION]
 > ## Deprecated
-> These connectors are deprecated and will no longer receive updates or support.
-It will not be available for Release 14 anymore.
+> These connectors are deprecated and will no longer be maintained or supported.
+They will be removed in Release 14.
+>
 > **Recommended alternative:** [Smart Workflow](https://market.axonivy.com/smart-workflow?version=14.0.0-b4#description)

 Read our documentation: